Ask the Pro's: Mid-October Fly Patterns in Kodiak, AK

 For fly selection, egg patterns (like beads) and flesh flies could work well and also streamers (leeches and sculpins).

 Most guides will almost definitely be done for the season on Kodiak, but it would be worth it to seek them out to ask for advice.
-As far as other parts of Alaska, I know a lot of guides will be done on the Kenai River, but a select few of us will still be operating and using the same fly patterns.
+As far as other parts of Alaska, I know a lot of fishing guides on the Kenai River will be done for the season, but a select few of us will still be operating and using the same fly patterns.

 Hopefully this helps!